Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 **Reference Link**: This is the URL pointed by the reference, i.e. the address the user will be redirected to when clicking on a reference.
-The URL does not need to point to the SYS\_PRODUCT\_NAME server: you may create references pointing to external pages.
+The URL does not need to point to the |SYSPRODUCTNAME| server: you may create references pointing to external pages.
 The page will be loaded in the current window.